Internet in South Africa: Fibre infrastructure

 South Africa has extensive fibre coverage across its major cities.
 There are over 15 fibre networks in South Africa, of various sizes.
 Pricing is not standardized across all networks for the same speeds, and often is not pressured to be, as fibre network operators (FNOs) have exclusive use rights for many neighborhoods, according to permits granted by municipalities.

 However, there are many fibre ISPs offering competing packages on those fibre networks, and prices have therefore decreased substantially over a short period of time.

 Minimum speeds have increased significantly since South Africa's main fibre roll-out, with many providers now starting packages at 50 Mbps.

 Different FNOs have different areas of focus.
 For instance, Dark Fibre Africa (based in Sandton) focuses on enterprise connectivity across major metropolitan areas, with its 14,000+ kilometer network.

 On the other hand, Liquid Intelligent Technologies (headquartered in Cape Town) has Africa's largest independent fibre network, which connects a significant number of African and European countries.
 The company's network, especially prevalent in Southern and Central Africa, spans over 110,000 kilometers.

 Residential fibre continues to expand rapidly.
 In the first quarter of 2025 alone, the number of homes passed by a group of the largest FNOs in South Africa increased by 6%, and the number of active connections or homes ready to go live increased by 19%.

-As of 2025, deployed fibre technology to residential properties in South Africa amongst the country's largest fibre network operators passes around 5.5 million homes.
-The two largest FNOs are Vumatel, which passes around 2.6 million homes (when including subsidiary Herotel), and Openserve, which passes around 1.3 million homes.
-Aside from major players in the table below, as of 2025, there are at least 651,000 homes passed by a combination of other FNOs, bringing the total residential fibre network in South Africa up to around 6.1 million.
+As of 2026, deployed fibre technology to residential properties in South Africa amongst the country's largest fibre network operators passes around 6.4 million homes.
+The two largest FNOs are Vumatel, which passes around 2.9 million homes (when including subsidiary Herotel), and Openserve, which passes around 1.4 million homes.
+Aside from major players in the table below, as of 2025, there are at least 651,000 homes passed by a combination of other FNOs, bringing the total residential fibre network in South Africa up to around 7 million homes.

-The extent of major fibre networks in South Africa, as of April 2025, is in the table below.
+The extent of major residential fibre networks in South Africa is as follows: